P. S. Veerappa: Career

 He was associated with six Chief Ministers (C. N. Annadurai, M. Karunanidhi, M. G. Ramachandran, N. T. Rama Rao, V. N. Janaki & J. Jayalalithaa) as an actor and producer.

-Sivaji Ganesan was a great admirer and fan of Veerappa’s acting and his ‘famous’ laughter.
+Sivaji Ganesan was a admirer and fan of Veerappa’s acting and his ‘famous’ laughter.
 Sivaji had openly expressed this admiration on many occasions.
 Veerappa had acted as the villain with four generation heroes, starting from MGR and Sivaji to heroes like Kamal Haasan, Rajinikanth and Vijayakanth.
 A molded villain in movies, Veerappa was a great human being in real life.
 He became a producer also and produced many films.
 Veerappa, died in September 1998.
 He had a daughter and a son.
 His son P. S. V. Hariharan is a film producer.